MarketoMA/marketo_ma/README.md

   Lead updates will be sent to Marketo as pages are viewed using the client-side Munchkin API.

-- **SOAP API (Synchronous)**
-  Lead data will be sent to Marketo immediately but may increase page load time.

-- **SOAP API (Asynchronous)**
+- **REST API**
-  Lead updates are added to a queue when captured and data is sent to Marketo each time cron runs.
-Ensure you are running cron regularly.
+  Lead data will be sent to Marketo immediately but may increase page load timeunless the `Batch API transactions` option is checked.
+In that case lead updates are added to a queue when captured and data is sent to Marketo when cron runs.

 **Munchkin Javascript API - API Private Key**
 Your Munchkin API Private key.
 This can be set/retrieved on your Marketo